 Most training sessions should start with some kind of warm up/starter activity(this could be a game), followed by a development phase looking at the objectives for the session.
 There should then be the opportunity to practise using a variety of different formats before a review at the end of the session recapping the key points and perhaps what the next session will look like.

 I have witnessed so many sessions over the years with coaches doing too much talking.
 This should be limited, well thought out and delivered quickly throughout the session both individually and collectively as a group.
 This allows the session to flow freely and the participants to take on board and practise the feedback they have just been given.

 One of the biggest issues for children is boredom.
 The more talented in the group must be being challenged and not just repeating things that they can already so very easily.
 Likewise, if the bar is set too high for the weaker players then they will feel nothing but failure from their participation.

 Sessions should provide your child with the freedom to make mistakes and be creative without ramification.
 That is how children learn and the environment created must be a positive and encouraging one.

 Safe – no risk

-At no point during any session should you feel that your child is at potential risk.
+At no point during any session should you feel that your child is at potential risk from injury.
 All activities should have been well thought out in terms of space, equipment, opponents etc and if you did feel that something was out of control then perhaps you may need to step in.

 We are delighted to be able to include the following coaching session from our friends at the Coaching Manual which covers many of the key aspects that we have discussed above.
 To watch the video please click on the link below: